 Kokomo, IN, US

 Growing up in Kokomo, Indiana, Norman Bridwell was always drawing.
 “I was not good at sports and my high school shop teacher, after a few days of class, took my tools away, telling me 'Here's a pad of paper instead.
-You seem to like to draw: stick to that,'” Bridwell remembers.
-But not everyone believed his drawings or writing would someday delight millions of children (and parents and teachers) around the world, a point he likes to stress when he visits schools, something which he does frequently.
-“I always liked to draw,” Bridwell tells children, “but I was never considered very good.
+You seem to like to draw: stick to that,'” Bridwell remembered.
+But not everyone believed his drawings or writing would someday delight millions of children (and parents and teachers) around the world.
+“I always liked to draw,” said Bridwell, “but I was never considered very good.
 In school there was always someone better than me; the art teacher always liked their work better than mine.
 Teachers didn't like my writing either.”

 After high school, Bridwell wanted to turn his love of drawing into a career.
 He studied first at the John Herron Art Institute in Indianapolis and then moved to New York, where he took classes at another art school, Cooper Union, for two years.
 He then went to work as a commercial artist.
 It was in 1962 while he was working as a freelance filmstrip and slide illustrator and drawing mostly cartoons that Bridwell decided to put together a portfolio of colorful drawings and make the rounds of children's book publishers.
-Now married, with an infant daughter — Emily — he was hoping to supplement his income with some extra work illustrating books.
+Married, with an infant daughter, Emily, he was hoping to supplement his income with some extra work illustrating books.

 Bridwell visited about fifteen publishing houses but there were no assignments to be had, and even worse, seemingly little hope for any in the future.
 One editor at Harper & Row went so far as to tell Bridwell that his art by itself was just not good enough, and she didn't think anybody would ask him to illustrate a book for them.
-But amazingly enough, she also made the suggestion that helped bring him the phenomenal success he enjoys today.
+But amazingly enough, she also made the suggestion that helped bring him phenomenal success.
 She advised him to write a story to go along with one of his pictures.
-She picked out his sketch of a baby girl and a horse-sized bloodhound and casually said, “There might be a story in this,” Bridwell remembers.
+She picked out his sketch of a baby girl and a horse-sized bloodhound and casually said, “There might be a story in this,” Bridwell remembered.

-He wasted no time in taking her advice, but he did decide to make the bloodhound even bigger and more of an “all-around” dog — much like the dog he had wanted as a little boy, one that he could ride and who would be a fun companion.
-Bridwell remembers speaking to the editor on a Friday, and “By Monday, I had done this little book about a girl and her dog,” he says.
+He wasted no time in taking her advice, but he did decide to make the bloodhound even bigger and more of an “all-around” dog, much like the dog he had wanted as a little boy, one that he could ride and who would be a fun companion.
+Bridwell remembers speaking to the editor on a Friday, and “By Monday, I had done this little book about a girl and her dog,” he said.

 “He's Red and He's Warm”

-Although Clifford books are based on rather ordinary events, such as camping, going to the seashore, or the circus, when the Big Red Dog comes on the scene, things start to happen!
-“Clifford always tries to do the right thing,” Bridwell explains, “but he does make mistakes.”
-Bridwell gets the ideas for Clifford's behavior from other dogs — dogs in movies, dogs in stories, and, of course, dogs he's watched over the years, including his own.
-After Bridwell decides what will happen in the story, he sketches it out.
-Next, he writes the text — first just letting the story flow and later revising it.
-From start to finish, the process usually takes about three months.
+Although Clifford books are based on rather ordinary events, such as camping, going to the seashore, or the circus, when the Big Red Dog comes on the scene, things start to happen.
+“Clifford always tries to do the right thing,” Bridwell explained, “but he does make mistakes.”
+Bridwell got the ideas for Clifford's behavior from other dogs: dogs in movies, dogs in stories, and, of course, dogs he's watched over the years, including his own.
+After Bridwell decided what will happen in the story, he sketched it out.
+Then, he wrote the text, first just letting the story flow and later revising it.
+From start to finish, the process usually took about three months.

 “Someday You Will Succeed”

-But what he has obviously learned and what he tries to stress to young writers is that rejection is not a reason to give up.
+But what he learned and what he tried to stress to young writers is that rejection is not a reason to give up.
 “Sometimes you'll do something that you really like and no one else does.
 You'll feel terrible, but you've just got to press on and keep trying.
 If you like doing it and keep working at it, then someday you will succeed.”

-Norman Bridwell certainly has succeeded.
-There are over 44 million copies of his books in print and many of his stories are translated into other languages.
+There are more than 150 Clifford titles, 129 million copies of Norman Bridwell's books are in print and many of his stories are translated into 13 languages.